 Soft, fluffy keto zucchini chocolate chip cookies loaded with crunchy pecan, sugar-free chocolate chips, and spices for an amazing sweet keto breakfast.
-Bonus, these zucchini cookies are gluten-free and dairy-free too!
+Bonus, these zucchini cookies are also gluten-free and dairy-free!

 So know that let us jump to the recipe and see how you can make keto chocolate chip zucchini cookies for breakfast.